robdodson/robdodson.me/src/posts/your-home-is-a-virtual-power-plant.md

 ## Changing how I think about the grid

-If it isn’t already obvious, I find this model really interesting.
-By connecting a few smart devices to OhmConnect, and turning off unused lights when I get a notification, I am both earning money _and_ reducing CO2.

-It has also changed the way that I think about the grid and my home.
 Previously, I thought of my home as being a one-way electricity consumer.
 Now I see it as more of a two-way relationship.
-We often hear about people with solar panels on their roofs being able to sell their excess power back into the grid—this is kind of like that, but for everyone, even folks who live in apartments.
+We often hear about people with solar panels on their roofs being able to sell their excess power back into the grid, this is kind of like that, but for everyone, even folks who live in apartments.

-Essentially everything in your home that uses power is a **distributed energy resource (DER)**.
+Aggregators like OhmConnect and Voltus refer to everything in your home that uses power as a **distributed energy resource (DER)**.
 The more adaptable those DERs are to grid fluctuations, the smarter and more efficient the grid can be.
 So if you put your refrigerator on a smart plug (as I have) and connect it to OhmConnect, then it can be turned down for an hour at a time when the grid is strained, and you can be rewarded.
 Let's walk through an example!

 ## One OhmHour

-When OhmConnect is tapped by a utility to sell negawatts, they will send you a notification with a specific time, an **OhmHour**, during which you should ramp-down your consumption.
+During times when the grid is under strain, OhmConnect will send you a notification with a specific time—an **OhmHour**—during which you should ramp down your consumption.
 OhmHours typically occur once per week, and they notify you a day or so in advance, and then an hour before the event begins.

 During the OhmHour you're rewarded in points—called **watts**—based on how much you reduce your consumption.
 Watts can be exchanged for cash (via PayPal), spent on discounted smart devices, or used for contests: free groceries for a year, an e-bike, that sort of thing.
 OhmConnect will also pay you cash for referring new users.
 It varies by state, but I earn $40 if I refer a fellow Californian, and the referee receives $10.

-There’s no requirement to connect devices to OhmConnect—you can walk around your house and manually turn things off during an OhmHour—but I found it easier to let them do it for me, so I connected my Nest thermostat and a smart plug powering my refrigerator to my account.
-You can also choose to opt-out of an OhmHour and then your devices won’t be affected.
+There’s no requirement to connect devices to OhmConnect—you can walk around your house and manually turn things off during an OhmHour—but I found it easier to let them do it for me, plus I receive bonus watts for every connected device.
+So I connected my Nest thermostat and a smart plug powering my refrigerator.
+If you choose to opt-out of an OhmHour then your devices won’t be affected.

-You're graded on how much energy you save compared to your previous 10-day average during that same time.
-For example, on March 16th from 7-8pm, I typically use 0.43kWh of energy, but during a recent OhmHour I reduced my consumption down to 0.19kWh.
+During the event you're graded on how much energy you save compared to your previous 10-day average.
+For example, on March 16th from 7-8pm, I reduced my consumption down to 0.19kWh from an average of 0.43kWh.

 ![My OhmConnect dashboard showing an bar area chart comparing my typical 10-day usage versus my usage during the OhmHour.
 The chart shows a 57% reduction in power.](/images/ohmhour.jpg)